jing-yu-lim/CV_Understanding-DETR-Transformer-Self-Attention-Maps-Visualisation/README.md

 To obtain a Self Attention Map, which some times does instance segmentation, the Tutorial simply sliced sattn_shape2 using [Y/32, X/32, ... ] or [ ... , Y/32, X/32], where (X,Y) is a chosen coordinate on the raw image. e.g. the Self Attention Map of the coordinate 0,0 can derived using sattn_shape1[Y/32, X/32, ...]
 OR sattn_shape1[ ... , Y/32, X/32]

-When I first saw this, it seemed like black magic to me.
+When I first saw this, it seemed like magic to me.
 The only explanation I could find was from the [DETR issues forum](https://github.com/facebookresearch/detr/issues/162), where a FB Engineer (@fmassa) commented: ...'In the end, it's a matter of deciding if you want the attention of all pixels at location x, or the contribution of location x to all the attention maps.'
 And I was thus inspired to dig deeper.

 We can understand why this works by understanding how to map between the two shapes of the Self Attention Weights (H/32, W/32, H/32, W/32) -> (H/32 * W/32 , H/32 * W/32) and building on the understanding of Self Attention Weights from the above section.